 - f.
-Periodically remove and empty the ash drawer (see Figure 19)in the pedestal below the ash lip.
-Dispose of ashes properly. - g.
-Put the ash drawer back into place, making sure the ash plug is into place and maintain a good seal.
-A air leak will affect the combustion.
+Periodically remove and empty the ash bin (see Figure 20) by opening the front lid of the pedestal below the ash lip.
+Dispose of ashes properly.
+(See "ASH REMOVAL" above) - g.
+Put the ash bin back into place, making sure that you tighten the knob and maintain a good seal.
+Inspect gasket at the same time to make sure it is in good condition.